-For uses of photos, other than those of a Nobel Laureate, permission from the Nobel Foundation or Nobel Media AB, and in certain cases, from the photographer, is required.
+For uses of photos permission from the Nobel Foundation or Nobel Media AB, and in certain cases, from the photographer, is required.

-To apply for a permit for a photo with © The Nobel Foundation, contact the Nobel Foundation
+To apply for a permit for a photo, contact the Nobel Foundation.

-If permission is granted, "© The Nobel Foundation" must be indicated.
+If permission is granted, "© The Nobel Foundation" or "© Nobel Media" must be indicated.

 The Nobel Foundation can unfortunately not grant permissions to use portrait photos of the Nobel Laureates of 1901-2006 due to copyright restrictions.
 We refer you to a photo agency such as Sciencephoto.com, Scanpix, Reuters, Associated Press, Getty Images or Agence France Presse to make your enquiry for other photos.
 Where applicable, the university or institution to which the Laureates were affiliated at the time of the award may be of assistance in providing photos.
 Please find information regarding such affiliations in the biographical information of each Nobel Laureate.

 Starting in 2007, most of the official Nobel portraits on Nobelprize.org are taken in Stockholm, with full copyright held by the Nobel Foundation.
-Please contact the Nobel Foundation if you wish to inquire about editorial use of these photos.
+Please contact us if you wish to inquire about editorial use of these photos.

 Father and son: